-Toning your hair with at-home toning treatments will help eliminate brassiness, but there are other measures you should consider to keep your color looking vibrant and free from unwanted undertones.
+Toning your hair with at-home toning treatments will help eliminate brassiness, but there are other measures you should consider to keep your colour looking vibrant and free from unwanted undertones.
 Keep these top three tips in mind:

 1. Protect hair from the sun and chemicals

 Chlorine is also a problem for hair as it strips its essential oils, leaving locks dry and more likely to turn brassy.
 Of course, we're not suggesting you avoid the sun and swimming pools.
-What sort of vacation would that be!?
+What sort of holiday would that be!?